Chewy (company): 2011–2019: Founding, acquisition and pre-IPO

 Chewy was founded with the name "Mr. Chewy" in June 2011 by Ryan Cohen and Michael Day.
 In March 2012, the company estimated a total yearly revenue of $26 million, despite losing money in its first half year.
 By 2017, the company had revenue of approximately $2 billion and 51% of online pet food sales in the US.
 At that time, CEO Ryan Cohen prepared to take Chewy public as both Petco and PetSmart approached with merger offers.
 Petco's offer would be paid for in part using stock, whereas PetSmart offered an all-cash bid that would also allow Chewy to remain a completely separate business.
-In 2017, Chewy was purchased by PetSmart, a retail entity backed by private equity firm BC Partners, for $3.35 billion, which at the time was the largest ever acquisition of an e-commerce business.
+In 2017, Chewy was purchased by PetSmart for $3.35 billion, which at the time was the largest ever acquisition of an e-commerce business.

 Following the acquisition, Cohen remained CEO and operated the business largely as an independent unit of PetSmart.
-Between 2017 and 2018, Chewy’s sales increased from $2.1 billion to $3.5 billion, with 66% of sales coming from customers signed up for automatic recurring shipments.
+Between 2017 and 2018, Chewy's sales increased from $2.1 billion to $3.5 billion, with 66% of sales coming from customers signed up for automatic recurring shipments.
 Sumit Singh succeeded Ryan Cohen as CEO of Chewy in March 2018.